revathyramanan/Dynamic-Process-Ontology/readme.md

   <figure style='display: table'>
   <img src='Figures/ordered-ontology.png'>
   <figcaption style='display: table-caption; caption-side: bottom;'>
-    An overview of the ontology where the green nodes are cycle states, red nodes are robots, purple nodes are sensors of respective robots.
+    An overview of the ontology where the green nodes are cycle states from 1 to 21, red nodes are robots, purple nodes are sensors of respective robots.
   </figcaption>
 </figure>
 </div>